The 10 Best LiPo Chargers

 video play icon

 This wiki has been updated 35 times since it was first published in February of 2017.
 Whether you're an RC hobbyist who's always on the go or you're looking to get the most out of all your battery-powered accessories, one of these LiPo chargers will be a worthwhile investment.
 We've included models that offer intuitive digital menu interfaces, multiple connection ports, integrated cooling systems, and a wide range of compatibility with various battery types.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Tenergy T180